Blotter: Inmate charged with malicious conduct after Rowan Detention Center fight - Salisbury Post

 • An assault was reported Tuesday in the 7000 block of Old Mocksville Road.

-• John Gordon Burrell, 44, was charged Tuesday with felony possession of a schedule two controlled substance
+• John Gordon Burrell, 44, was charged Tuesday with felony possession of a schedule two controlled substance.

 In Salisbury Police reports: